Leadership Is Delicious Ambiguity

 Jeffrey Mays, Novare Science

 CSI has taken a big step in choosing to recommend Novare Science high school curriculum to member schools.
-In this webinar, Novare director of marketing Jeffrey Mays will discuss the history and distinctives of Novare Science, address matters relating to teachers and students, and discuss sales and ecommerce.
-There will also be time for Q&A.
+In this webinar, Novare director of marketing Jeffrey Mays discusses the history and distinctives of Novare Science, addresses matters relating to teachers and students, and discusses sales and ecommerce.

 Trauma: What It Is, What It Does, and How to Support Affected Students in the School Setting